-This report compiles the data from the October 2019 annual monitoring of the Salmon Test Site (STS), formerly called the Tatum Salt Dome Test Site (TSDTS), in Lamar County, Mississippi.
-Additionally, it contains data from the year 2019 continuation of the study of selected wells and surface locations.
+This report compiles data from the October 2023 annual monitoring of the Salmon Test Site (STS), formerly called the Tatum Salt Dome Test Site (TSDTS), in Lamar County, Mississippi.
+Additionally, it contains data from year(s) 2023 continuation of the study of selected wells and surface locations.
 The U.S. Department of Energy (DOE) had representation onsite during the October monitoring period.
-Samples from the annual monitoring were split between the Division of Radiological Health (DRH) and the DOE contractor, Navarro.
+Samples from the annual monitoring were split between the Division of Radiological Health (DRH) and the DOE contractor, RSI ENTECH.
 To the extent available, data from DOE's contract lab for the monitoring periods are included.
-Note: The "annual" monitoring is now on an 18 month basis (i.e. October 2014, April 2016, October 2019, etc.).
-During the Annual sampling, on October 22, 2019, Salmon Test Site celebrated 55 years since the 1st detonation know as the Salmon Event occurred.
+Note: The "annual" monitoring is now on an 18-month basis (i.e., October 2014, April 2016, October 2021, etc.).
+During the Annual sampling, on October 24, 2023, Salmon Test Site celebrated 57 years since the 1st detonation known as the Salmon Event.